W3rni0/NahamCon_CTF_2020/readme.md

 zmxhz3tkb2vzx3roaxnfzxzlbl9jb3vudf9hc19jcnlwdg9vb30=
 ```

-this seems to be base64 encoding, but if you try to decode it from base64 to ascii you dont get much:
+this seems to be base64 encoding, but if you try to decode it from base64 to ascii you don't get much:
 ```
 ÎlaÏ{dokóÇzèk.ßÏ.ån_co{îuÿas_crypv.oo}
 ```

 I didn't actually managed to solve this challenge by myself during the CTF thinking it is a combination between rail cipher and base64 but actually that is just a base64 encoding where all the upper cased letters were lowered, we can try going over all combination of lower case and upper case for all the characters in the string but it will take two to the power of the length of the string, which is 2 to the power of 52 at most and at least 2 to the power of 40 if we exclude numbers and symbol, which is still a lot.\
-But, we can do something else, base64 is using characters to represents the numbers from 0 to 63, if w'ill encode one letter from base64 to binary we get a binary string of length 6 bits, but each ascii character take 8 bits to encode, so if we want to find the smallest ascii substring that decodes to a base64 string without padding we'll need to find a lowest common multiple (LCM) value, for those numbers the LCM is 24, and s0 every 24/8 = 3 ascii characters are encoded to 24/6 = 4 base64 characters without padding and if we will split our ciphertext to blocks of 4 characters and try every possible combination of upper case and lower case on every character in each block until we get a readable substring (preferably of the flag which very likely though not guaranteed) w'ill need to try at most 2 to the power of 4 multipled by the number of blocks for every block, in out case `(2 ** 4) * (52 / 4) = (2 ** 4) * 12` which is a lot less then what we had before, for that I wrote the following script which goes through every block in the ciphertext and tries all the possible combinations until the ascii strings decoded from the block are printable (in the range from space \x20 to tilda \x7e):
+But, we can do something else, base64 is using characters to represents the numbers from 0 to 63, if we'll encode one letter from base64 to binary we get a binary string of length 6 bits, but each ascii character take 8 bits to encode, so if we want to find the smallest ascii substring that decodes to a base64 string without padding we'll need to find a lowest common multiple (LCM) value, for those numbers the LCM is 24, and s0 every 24/8 = 3 ascii characters are encoded to 24/6 = 4 base64 characters without padding and if we will split our ciphertext to blocks of 4 characters and try every possible combination of upper case and lower case on every character in each block until we get a readable substring (preferably of the flag which very likely though not guaranteed) we'll need to try at most 2 to the power of 4 multiplied by the number of blocks for every block, in out case `(2 ** 4) * (52 / 4) = (2 ** 4) * 12` which is a lot less then what we had before, for that I wrote the following script which goes through every block in the ciphertext and tries all the possible combinations until the ascii strings decoded from the block are printable (in the range from space \x20 to tilde \x7e):

 ```python 3
 import base64